An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

 \section{Typical properties of quantum trajectories: ergodicity and purification}

-Keeping in mind the properties of the averaged dynamics, i.e., the CPTP map or quantum master equations discussed in the previous chapter, we here discuss properties of quantum trajectories.
-Since quantum trajectories are determined stochastically, we will seek for properties common to \textit{typical} quantum trajectories, instead of all trajectories.
+Keeping in mind the properties of the averaged dynamics, i.e., the CPTP maps or quantum master equations discussed in the previous chapter, we here discuss the properties of quantum trajectories.
+Since quantum trajectories are determined stochastically, we will seek properties common to \textit{typical} quantum trajectories, instead of all possible trajectories.

-While analyzing typical properties of quantum trajectories are complicated because we should treat probability measures determined by the Born probability rules, various developments have been made around the last decade~\cite{attal2015central, benoist2019invariant, carollo2019unraveling, bernard2021can, benoist2021invariant, benoist2023limit, tindall2023generality, girotti2023concentration, benoist2024quantum} by many researchers, including the community of mathematical physics.
-In this chapter, we especially discuss two pioneering works by K\"ummerer and Maassen, i.e., the ergodicity of linear observables~\cite{kummerer2004pathwise, kummerer2005quantum} and purification~\cite{maassen2006purification} of quantum trajectories.
-Our aim in this chapter is to overview their results, which were formulated in a mathematical language, in a physicist-friendly (and less rigorous) way.
+While analyzing the typical properties of quantum trajectories is complicated because we should treat probability measures determined by the Born probability rules, various developments have been made during the last decade~\cite{attal2015central, benoist2019invariant, carollo2019unraveling, bernard2021can, benoist2021invariant, benoist2023limit, tindall2023generality, girotti2023concentration, benoist2024quantum} by many researchers, including the community of mathematical physics.
+In this chapter, we especially discuss two pioneering works by K\"ummerer and Maassen, i.e., the ergodicity of linear observables~\cite{kummerer2004pathwise, kummerer2005quantum} and the purification~\cite{maassen2006purification} of quantum trajectories.
+Our aim in this chapter is to provide an overview of their results, which were formulated in a mathematical language, in a physicist-friendly (and less rigorous) way.
 In Chapter~\ref{sec:nonlear-quantity_Lyapunov-spectrum}, we will present more sophisticated recent results, such as the ergodicity of nonlinear quantities and the convergence of the Lyapunov exponents for typical quantum trajectories.

 In the following, we basically discuss quantum trajectories for discrete times on the basis of Eq.~\eqref{qtmixed}, unless stated otherwise.